 What is Talk for Writing?

-Talk for Writing is an engaging teaching framework developed by Pie Corbett, supported by Julia Strong and the Talk for Writing team.
+Talk for Writing is an engaging teaching framework developed by Pie Corbett and the Talk for Writing team.
 It is powerful because it is based on the principles of how children learn.
 It enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.
 An overview of the approach can be seen here.

 The impact of Talk for Writing